The Best Way to Collect Photos From a Group (Without Making Everyone Download an App)

 Share one QR code or link.
 Print it on a sign or card, text the link, or put it on a screen.

 Everyone scans and uploads.
-People point their phone camera at the code, add their name, and upload straight from the browser — nothing to install.
+People point a phone camera at the code, add their name, and upload straight from the browser, with nothing to install.

 You get everything in one place.
 Every photo lands in your gallery at full resolution, ready to download.

-Because there's no app and no login, participation is dramatically higher — which is the whole point of collecting photos from a group in the first place.
+Because there is no login step, participation is dramatically higher, which is the whole point of collecting photos from a group in the first place.

 The single biggest reason group photo collection fails is friction.
-Ask people to download an app or create an account and most won't bother — especially guests who aren't tech-inclined.
-A scan-and-upload flow works for everyone from your tech-savviest friend to your grandparents.
+Ask people to download an app or create an account and most will not bother, especially guests who are not tech inclined.
+A scan-and-upload flow works for everyone, from your most tech-savvy friend to your grandparents, so you actually get the whole group's photos instead of a handful.

 It works for any group